miguel2488/IA-Project-Colab-repo/README.md

 I've fixed the notebook and now it's been tested and run, everything seems cool now you should be able toplay with it a little bit.
 As for the tutorial i've said before, here's the [link](http://adventuresinmachinelearning.com/microsoft-cntk-tutorial/).
 I hope we have soon arrived to a good term with this thing :D

+#### Update 2:

+Well man, this is seriously messed up, i went through the CNN i've built and tried to debug the lack of convergence in the model, i fed the model with random data generated with numpy and guess what, it converged.
+This means that there could be a problem with the data processing source, though this sounds strange  to me because with logistic regression i scored a 75% in the competition, i'm not really sure about what to think of this.
+I've uploaded the notebook so you can have a look at it and make some guesses.
+Tell me if you find something buddy.